PolyHack will take a break this year

 How can I register?

 You can register on our website www.polyhack.ch with your ETH email address.
-If you are a recent graduate or don’t have an ETH address, send us an email to polyhack [at] telejob.ch.
-The registration opens on the 25th of September and closes on the 30th of October at midnight.
+If you are a recent graduate or don’t have an ETH address, send an email to the PolyHACK project manager at email@example.com.
+The registration opens on the 13th of September and closes on the 25th of October at midnight.

 How much does it cost?

+Nothing.
 PolyHACK is completely free.
-All you need is to register.
+All you need is to do is register.

 Who can register?